warthog618/go-gpiocdev/README.md

 inf, _ := c.WatchLineInfo(4, infoChangeHandler)
 ```

-Note that the info watch does not monitor the line state (active or inactive)
+Note that the info watch does not monitor the line value (active or inactive)
 only its configuration.
 Refer to [Edge Watches](#edge-watches) for monitoring
-line active state.
+line value.

 An info watch can be cancelled by unwatching: